-Sidharth Malhotra, who became the talk of the town with his chiselled physique and perfect jawline after his Bollywood debut - Karan Johar's Student Of The Year, turns 34 today.
+Sidharth Malhotra became the talk of the town with his chiselled physique and perfect jawline after his Bollywood debut - Karan Johar's Student Of The Year.
 The actor began his career as a model at the age of 18, but dissatisfied with the profession, he went on to work as an assistant director to Karan Johar in the 2010 film My Name Is Khan.
-He made his acting debut with a leading role in Johar's teen drama Student of the Year (2012), for which he received a Filmfare Award for Best Male Debut nomination.
+He made his acting debut with a leading role in Johar's teen drama Student of the Year (2012), for which he received a nomination for the Filmfare Award for Best Male Debut.

 Pictured: Sidharth Malhotra with his mother Rimma Malhotra in a photo from his childhood.

-After bagging Karan Johar's teen drama, the actor signed his second film, Hasee Toh Phasee which was released in 2014.
-His third film - Mohit Suri-directorial venture, was a romantic thriller.
+After bagging Karan Johar's teen drama, the actor signed his second film, Hasee Toh Phasee, which was released in 2014.
+His third film - a Mohit Suri-directorial, was a romantic thriller.
 Ek Villain was perceived to be plagiarised from the Korean film I Saw the Devil, although Suri dismissed the allegations.
 The film eventually emerged as a major commercial success.
 The box office performance of the film established Malhotra as one of the most successful among the new generation of Bollywood actors.

 But this was not all for the actor.
-Filled with his own ups and downs, the actor has also faced the box-office's flake in 2015 when the actor appeared in the remake of the 2011 American film Warrior titled Brothers directed by Karan Malhotra and co-starring Akshay Kumar, Jacqueline Fernandez and Jackie Shroff.
-Despite high expectations from trade analysts, the film received negative reviews and underperformed at the box office.
+Filled with his own ups and downs, Sidharth Malhotra has also faced the box-office's flak in 2015 when the actor appeared in the remake of the 2011 American film Warrior titled Brothers directed by Karan Malhotra and co-starring Akshay Kumar, Jacqueline Fernandez and Jackie Shroff.
+Despite high expectations from trade analysts, Brothers received negative reviews and underperformed at the box office.